- -

 The aura of painting exists in the mind of the viewer, and in some cases the mind of the illustrator when seeing their own work reproduced.
 The idea of paintings having an aura or presence is something that has fascinated me since university, as discussed last week.
 Some excellent comments were made by artists Sean Craven and Chris Zenga, check it out.

 Okay so from my non-scientific anecdotal samplings and personal experiences (oh the sins against science I commit!
 I will say ten ATP-->ADP reactions in penance), I doubt the existence of original paintings having a quasi-mystical aura or emitting a presence to the viewer.
-You can read a bit more about this "aura of authenticity" from an art historical perspective
+You can read a bit more about this "aura of authenticity" from an art historical perspective here, and from the side of new age-laced artsy language here (10th paragraph), and here.

 It's head-shakingly amazing how fear for loss of the aura is dovetailed with a fear of technology.

 Is there anything special or unique then, about an original painting that does not lie entirely within the biases of the viewer?
 In case of oil paintings, I say yes.
-And looking at last week's comments, Chris Zenga guessed the point of this week's Artwork Monday while thinking about a D.N.A Candle Vanitas painting I gave to him and his wife for their marriage (at rightoriginal post here).
+And looking at last week's comments, Chris Zenga guessed the point of this week's Artwork Monday while thinking about a D.N.A Candle Vanitas painting I gave to him and his wife for their marriage (at right, original post here).

-together under a horizontally-held fan brush.
+I love oil painting.
+I enjoy the scent of the oil, and the buttery consistency flowing together under a horizontally-held fan brush.
 And most of all, I love the depth glazing can bring about in the final work.

 Oil painting differs from other types of painting in many ways.
 Oils do not evaporate as they dry like watercolour or acrylic painting; instead they absorb oxygen from the air.
 This is called a siccative quality.
 The way I think about this, is like the oxygen molecules are pineapple chunks being added to Jell-o in a confined bowl.
 Adding more will increase the density and stop the Jell-o from jiggling.
 I don't know that this is a chemically-apt description, so please feel free to tell me there's not room for Jell-o in the comments if I am mangling the science of siccatives.